Are you happy with the love of your marriage?

 So please, don’t make your marriage just like the flow of the traffic on the highway.

-In this situation what we need is automotive designers to focus on how new technology can help us better manage vehicular traffic and an improved cruise control.
+In this situation what we need is automatic tools to manage vehicular traffic and an improved cruise control.

 Exactly the same way, the best marriage needs more flow of love around the marriage umbrella: love of children, love of parents, and love of conjugal partners.

-Marriage is not just a flow of what we see around us: get married, have kids, and move in life.
+At the moment, I’ve three kids, so for me, marriage is not just a flow of what I see around: get married, have kids, and move in life.

 My ending note is slightly different.